oremanj/greenback/docs/source/principle.rst

 Once you understand the approach, most of the remaining trickery is in the answer to the question: "how do we install this shim coroutine?"
-In Trio you can directly replace `trio.hazmat.Task.coro` with a wrapper of your choosing, but in asyncio the ability to modify the analogous field is not exposed publicly, and on CPython it's not even exposed to Python at all.
+In Trio you can directly replace `trio.lowlevel.Task.coro` with a wrapper of your choosing, but in asyncio the ability to modify the analogous field is not exposed publicly, and on CPython it's not even exposed to Python at all.
 It's necessary to use `ctypes` to edit the